 North Pine Dam doesn’t have additional flood storage capacity, but by using controlled gate releases we are able to mitigate the flow of water and reduce river levels downstream of these dams.

 The rest of the dams in our region are un-gated.
 When un-gated dams reach 100 per cent of their capacity water begins to flow over the dam wall, down a spillway.
 The spillway of each dam is at a lower height than the dam embankment so that flood water can flow over the spillway and safely out of the dam.
 These structures are not designed to hold flood water, and cannot be operated for flood mitigation purposes.
 However, these un-gated dams still reduce peak outflows by holding back water in the dams while they are spilling.

 Visit the Dam Release Updates page for the latest information on gated releases and un-gated dams spilling.

 Dam optimisation studies

 The Department of Energy and Water Supply has announced the new flood mitigation strategies for the operation of Wivenhoe, Somerset and North Pine dams, as a result of the optimisation studies and public consultation.

 In April 2014, the department released the Wivenhoe and Somerset Dam Optimisation Study and the North Pine Dam Optimisation Study for public discussions.
 The studies were completed in response to the Queensland Flood Commission of Inquiry to investigate potential alternative operations of the existing dams during floods.

-More information on the Wivenhoe and Somerset Dams Optimisation Study or the North Pine Dam Optimisation Study is available on the Department of Energy and Water Supply website.
+More information on the Wivenhoe and Somerset Dams Optimisation Study or the North Pine Dam Optimisation Study is available on the Queensland Government website.
 View our updated manuals of operational procedures for flood mitigation for Wivenhoe Dam and Somerset Dam, and North Pine Dam.